henspace/ClickAndCrawl/src/assets/guides/quickStart.md

 To interact, just click on the object or monster.

 Tip: some objects might be hidden, but they will be highlighted if you are in a position to interact with them.

-Explore the dungeon, do what you need to do, find the exit and move on to the next room.
+Explore the dungeon, do what you need to do, find the exit and move on to the next floor.

 + If you click **Play&nbsp;adventure** your progress is saved when you complete a room, and if you collect more gold than ever before, you achievement is saved as the **Best adventure**.
 + If you click **Play&nbsp;casual**, nothing is saved -- no progress and no best adventure.

 More detailed guidance is in the **Help** guide, but the best guide is just to get in there and play.